 SHAW MANSION RESTORED

-Originally designed in 1913 by the legendary Howard Van Doren Shaw, this 10,000-square-foot estate stands as a landmark of Chicago’s Golden Age.
-BBA was commissioned to execute a comprehensive evolution of the property, ensuring its relevance for generations to come while honoring its historic bones.
+Originally designed in 1913 by the legendary Howard Van Doren Shaw for the Morris Rosenwald family, this 15,000-square-foot estate stands as a landmark of Chicago’s Golden Age.
+BBA was commissioned to execute a comprehensive evolution of the property, ensuring its relevance for generations to come while honoring its historic elements.

-The transformation centered on a radical re-orientation.
-By introducing a strategic rear addition and a sunken walk-out, BBA pivoted the interior social spaces to embrace the landscape.
+The transformation centered on a re-orientation.
+BBA introduced a rear addition and a sunken walk-out which pivoted the interior social spaces to embrace the landscape.
+The one story Masonry addition takes proportional cues from the limestone bay at the facade, and masonry detailing from the southern bay, which was once an open loggia.
 This seamless indoor-outdoor flow is anchored by the restoration of the original Jens Jensen tulip garden courtyard—a collaboration with Culliton Quinn Landscape Architects and Goldberg General Contractors.
+The courtyard level was extended to the west side of the home, once again, making new connections to landscape.

 While the core of the home features entirely new programming, the "soul" of the residence remains intact.
 We meticulously restored the formal main-floor galleries, the architectural staircase, and the signature decorative plaster ceilings.
 Even the original antique ⅜” glass was preserved, re-set into painstakingly restored wood door panels.
 Below grade, a feat of modern engineering—including extensive underpinning and new steel structure—allowed for a fully developed recreational basement beneath the home's original concrete assembly.